AR-Smart-Navigation-Campus/AR-Smart-Navigation-Campus/README.md

 1. Launch the app and grant necessary permissions (e.g., camera, location).
 2. Use the navigation menu to select a location or view detailed information about a specific area on the campus.
 3. Follow the AR-based navigation cues to reach your destination.

+## 📄 Documentation
+Detailed documentation for this project can be found in the following Google Drive folder: [Project Documentation](https://drive.google.com/drive/folders/18rqIqUePffS1Uer7REIJ3RGXusSn4yhz).

 ## 🧩 **Architecture**
 The project follows the MVVM (Model-View-ViewModel) architecture pattern to ensure a modular and maintainable codebase.